Floodplain Management & Hazard Mitigation

 Am I eligible for an elevation grant?

-You may be eligible for an elevation grant if two or more flood claims have been paid on your property within a 10-year period.
+You may be eligible for an elevation grant if two or more flood claims have been paid on your property.
 To get a copy of your property’s flood loss claim history call FEMA at 1-800-427-4661.
 If you meet this qualification, contact our office to get more information.

 I heard Jefferson Parish has a new Flood Insurance Rate Map.
 Is that true?

 It is!
 The new Flood Insurance Rate Map became effective on February 2, 2018, and is now used for flood insurance ratings.

 Click the images below to view the maps and instructional videos:

 |Jefferson Parish Geoportal - Flood Maps||Geoportal Instructional Videos|

 How can I get a community letter showing my flood zone and Base Flood Elevation (BFE)?